 CBD or cannabidiol is now a part of every wellness enthusiasts arsenal.
 It is commonly used for immune support, general wellness or more targeted concerns like inflammation, pain, anxiety and more.
 MCT is often the carrier of choice for CBD.
 That is because it enhances CBDs bioavailability (the amount of the compound that makes it to your bloodstream after consumption).

-Here’s how that works: When you take any supplement orally in any form – as a capsule, tincture or mixed in with food – its active ingredient makes its way through the stomach and intestine and finally reaches the liver before it enters the bloodstream.
+Here’s how that works: When you take a vitamin orally in any form - as a capsule, tincture or mixed in with food - its active ingredient makes its way through the stomach and intestine and finally reaches the liver before it enters the bloodstream.
 At every step of this process, some amount of the compound gets lost in the process.
 Essentially, less CBD reaches your bloodstream.